angelajacinto/angelajacinto/README.md

 <h1 align="left">Angela Jacinto</h1>

 <p align="left">
-Hi, I'm Angela Jacinto.
+Hi!
+I'm Angela Jacinto.
 A Data Science graduate from The University of Western Australia.<br><br>
 I have developed my programming and tech skills in Python, R, SQL, and Power BI through real-world applications in bioacoustics, statistical modeling, dashboard design, and automation scripting.<br><br>
 I have a strong core foundation in machine learning, data preprocessing, and stakeholder-oriented data storytelling.<br><br>
 I am currently exploring scaling projects in cloud platforms like AWS and Azure, integrating MLOps practices, and building robust data pipelines for production-ready solutions.